Blog

 2.)
 Not Converting into Closes:

 Closing is one of the big problems that inside sales directors have.
-They need more closes along the course of the sale such as getting people along to webinars and WebExs and they need more closes of the sale, such as customers agreeing to take a booking form or to sign a contract.
-Now closing is usually symptomatic of what happens along the journey and the best thing to do is to listen to calls that represent each part, each milestone of the sale.
+They need more closes along the course of the sale, such as getting people along to webinars.
+And they need more closes of the sale, such as customers agreeing to take a booking form or to sign a contract.
+Closing is usually symptomatic of what happens along the journey, and the best thing to do is to listen to calls that represent each milestone of the sale.

 3.)
 Poor Sales Floor Motivation: